Stage 1 Feasibility Study Results

 Construct Bioenergy Plant and Phase 1 of Heat Network

-Once infrastructure funding is secured, a public tender would be released for the construction of the first phase of the heat network and biomass CHP plant.
-The successful proponent(s) would complete a final engineered design for Phase 1 of the network based on the design in the feasibility study.
+Once infrastructure capital is secured, a public tender would be released for the construction of the biomass CHP plant, followed by the first phase of the heat network.
+The successful proponent(s) would complete a final engineered design and environmental assessment for the biomass CHP and Phase 1 of the network based on the design in the feasibility study.
 Working with local contractors and skilled trades workers, build-out of the district network and biomass energy centre would begin.

 Build Out Network in Phases and Increase Energy Centre Capacity